e-p-armstrong/hexPasswordGenerator/README.md

 # A Simple Password Generator

-This small hobby project I made on a whim in a few minutes randomly generates a 20-character-long hexadecimal password.
+This small hobby project I made on a whim in a few minutes randomly generates a 20-character-long password.
+Initially passwords were only made from hexadecimal characters (1-F, because it's cool) but I expanded it to include a bunch of symbols for extra security.
 Will it be easy to remember?
 Hell no!
 Is it secure?
 It's probably better than your password being "password" but I used Math.random() so it's likely not cryptographically sound.